TheLovinator1/poetry-dependency-updater/README.md

 # poetry-dependency-updater

-Parse pyproject.toml for packages and run 'poetry add package@latest' for each
+Parses pyproject.toml for packages and runs `poetry add package@latest` for each one.

+Needs [toml](https://pypi.org/project/toml/).
+Does not work with things outside PyPI.
+Feel free to send send pull requests to improve it.

+`sudo pacman -S python-toml` if you're using Arch Linux.